 - Mrs K Powell – Attendance and Wellbeing Officer

-Mrs Flannigan and her team are responsible for the day to day running of this service.
+Mr Nocera and his team are responsible for the day to day running of this service.
 Their roles are to:

 - Be the first point of contact for parents/carers who may wish to discuss any issues over and above general class teacher questions

 - Deal with day to day child protection concerns

 - Liaise with all external agencies who offer support to children and families

 - Contribute to academic meetings in an effort to support and identify barriers to learning